Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 Drew Stevenson - Stephens, Inc.

 Hey thanks, guys.
 This is actually Drew on for Will.
 So just two quick ones.
-First one, to see what you all are seeing specifically in Texas, I know you'd mentioned California in the East Coast.
+First one, to just see what you all are seeing specifically in Texas, I know you'd mentioned California and the East Coast.
 And then just how are things looking internationally for you all, are things continuing to meet expectations?
 Thanks.

 David M. Gordon - Cheesecake Factory, Inc.